 Sec.
 1 Purpose

 To establish leave practices as required and permitted by law.
 UT System Administration may only offer leave as set forth in state and federal law, and this policy provides an overview of available leave options.
-Additional details regarding the various types of leave are available from the Office of Human Resources.
+Additional details regarding the various types of leave are available from the Office of Talent and Innovation.

 Sec.
 2 Principles

 a) Employees will use leave appropriately to comply with policy and adhere to applicable laws, rules, and procedures.

 b) Managers have the discretion to balance business needs in the context of the personal needs and legal rights of the employee and will:

 1) accommodate an employee’s request to the extent practicable;